 In April, ride The Jazz Wine Train aboard the 1920s Victorian coaches with soulful jazz entertainment while sipping great Grapevine wine.
 Enjoy hors d’oeuvres plus a dessert trio box.
 Sip wine from several winery tasting rooms from a souvenir wine glass.

-Keep your eyes peeled for the Boggy Creek monster, star of the upcoming feature horror movie, Boggy Creek, filmed in Jefferson and Uncertain.
-The beast resembles the old Bigfoot or Sasquatch monster, and is directed, and produced by Brian T. Jaynes.
+The beast resembles the old Bigfoot or Sasquatch monster and is directed, and produced by Brian T. Jaynes.

 Jefferson Train Days, happening every May, is the Historic Jefferson Train Show with operating model train layouts, Kids Corral, model train and toy vendors, and Thomas The Train Play area.
 You can ride the historic Jefferson Railway and the Lonesome Dove Safari and Train petting zoo.